The Collidescope aims to publish writing that is subversive in nature, that is art for art’s sake.

 There is a difference between a writer simply telling a story (or telling a story simply) and creating a work of art.
 We love to see the mental fireworks of a writer wrestling with their imagination, with language itself.

 All one has to do is look at what Joyce accomplished.
 Ulysses alone broke every rule and then some.
 A century later, many writers are still afraid to step outside of the rules.
-Luckily, there are a kaleidoscope of other writers who have fearlessly gone wherever language has led them and have produced astounding works, such as Jorge Luis Borges, Angela Carter, David Foster Wallace, Rikki Ducornet, Salman Rushdie, Ngũgĩ wa Thiong’o, Clarice Lispector, Vladimir Nabokov, etc. Such is the kind of writing we live to read.
+Luckily, there is a kaleidoscope of other writers who have fearlessly gone wherever language has led them and have produced astounding works, such as Jorge Luis Borges, Angela Carter, David Foster Wallace, Wendy Walker, Salman Rushdie, Kojo Laing, Clarice Lispector, Vladimir Nabokov, etc. Such is the kind of writing we live to read.

 Stay connected and like The Collidescope Facebook page.

 Disclaimer: The views and opinions expressed in The Collidescope are those of the authors and do not necessarily reflect the official policy or position of The Collidescope.
 Any content provided by our authors is their opinion and is not intended to malign any religion, ethnic group, club, organization, company, individual, etc.